SivalenSivalingam/Security-STRIDE-Model/README.md

-# Security-STRIDE-Model
+# Security-STRIDE-Model-Notes
-Security STRIDE Model
+Security STRIDE Model Notes

 The STRIDE model was developed by Microsoft in order to help security engineers understand and classify all possible threats on a server.
 The name of this model is an acronym for the six main types of threats: